 As a bilingual person who has done hiring for 3 different companies (including my own talent agency), I’ve found that (1) bilingual resumes catch my attention and (2) actually get me excited to interview the person.

-So by the end of this article, you will
+By the end of this article, you will:

-- Know how to add language skills to your resume
+- know how to add language skills to your resume; and

 So how do you put languages on a resume?